innernets/persona-graph/README.md

 curl -X POST "http://localhost:8000/api/v1/rag/alice123/query" -H "Content-Type: application/json" -d '{"query": "What are Alice'\''s hobbies?"}'
 ```

+### Examples

+See the [examples.ipynb](examples.ipynb) file for a sample product recommendation use case
+Also see the [Concept Note](EderLabs_Innernet_ConceptNote.pdf) for a more detailed overview of the product offering for consumer focused use cases toward a personlised internet.

 ## Supercharging Personalization: Use Cases

 1. **E-commerce Product Recommendations**